SherllyNeo/suckless_mental_trainer/README.md

 ### Features
 This program has lots of features designed to help you train for memory competition, arithmetic competitions, blindfold chess and other intelligence events.

-A mental trainer with usage ./mental_trainer --mode then game options
+A mental trainer with usage smt --mode then game options

 This will colour code your errors